egginsect/sdcn/traffic_sign_classifier/writeup.md

 ![test_top5]

-We can see the top 5 probability for each testing image often looks similiar ( e.g. The model was confused Speed limit (30km/h) with other speed limit signs).
+We can see the classes got top 5 probability for each testing image often looks similiar.
+For example, the model was confused Speed limit (30km/h) with other speed limit signs.